What are pelvic floor muscles?

 It might help to tighten your pelvic floor muscles at certain times.

 - When you leak urine.
 Tighten the muscles strongly before and during activities that cause you to leak urine – for example, when getting up from a chair, lifting, bending, coughing or sneezing.
-Tighten the muscles for as long as you can.
 Over time, this might help to prevent urine leaking.

 - After urinating.
 Tighten your pelvic floor muscles strongly after you urinate.
 This should get rid of any urine that’s left in the urethra (the tube you urinate through) and avoid any dribbling afterwards.